Nanoscale subsurface dynamics of solids upon high-intensity laser irradiation observed by femtosecond grazing-incidence x-ray scattering

-With the advent of the chirped pulse amplification technique~\cite{Strickland1985}, intensities ranging from $10^{13}\,\rm W/cm^2$ to $10^{22} \, \rm W/cm^2$ can be achieved by focusing femtosecond laser systems to small spot sizes.
-The intensity regime around $10^{14}\,\rm W/cm^2$ is particularly interesting for studies of atomic and molecular physics~\cite{Brabec2000} but also for laser material processing~\cite{Chichkov1996}.
+With the advent of the Chirped Pulse Amplification technique~\cite{Strickland1985}, intensities ranging from $10^{13}\,\rm W/cm^2$ to $10^{23} \, \rm W/cm^2$ \cite{Yoon21} can be achieved by compressing laser pulses to a few femtoseconds and focusing them to small spot sizes.
+The intensity regime around $10^{14}\,\rm W/cm^2$ is particularly interesting for studies of atomic and molecular physics~\cite{Brabec2000} but also for laser material processing~\cite{Phillips2015, Bonse20}.
 When a laser pulse is focused on a solid surface at these intensities, the atoms at the surface are ionized and a dense plasma is created.
-During the femtosecond laser interaction, the laser field interacts with the electrons within a depth of a few tens of nanometers -- the so-called skin depth -- due to the shielding of the laser field by high-frequency plasma oscillations.
-Several physical processes occur after the laser pulse on a femtosecond to nanosecond time scale leading to thermalization, diffusion, ablation that finally forms a new surface structure after resolidification~\cite{Phillips2015}.
-A good control of these processes enables high-precision material processing \cite{Chichkov1996, Nolte1997} and functional surfaces production~\cite{Vorobyev2013}.
-At laser intensities of $10^{16} - 10^{22} \, \rm W/cm^2$, high-density plasmas can be used as active optical devices to manipulate the temporal \cite{Doumy04} and spatial~\cite{Nakatsutsumi10, Vincenti19} properties of laser radiation, as well as to generate coherent attosecond pulses in the extreme ultraviolet~\cite{Wheeler12}.
-Furthermore, high intensity laser interactions with solids has attracted great interest in the prospect of creating compact laser-driven particle~\cite{Daido12, *Macchi13} and gamma-ray sources~\cite{Stark16}.
-In these experiments, the surface density profile is often perturbed before the arrival of the laser pulse due to imperfect temporal contrast, or during the pulse due to the extreme light pressure~\cite{Wilks1992}.
-These interactions modify the transient optical properties of surface plasmas and influence the laser-plasma coupling mechanisms~\cite{Chopineau19}. \textit{In situ} visualization of the surface and subsurface density profile with skin-depth resolution is therefore crucial for numerous applications.
-Measurements of the dissipation dynamics of such non-uniform, non-equilibrium plasmas would enable the benchmarking of models of transport properties under high-energy-density conditions and validate simulations, which are also relevant for laboratory experiments on astrophysics~\cite{Remington00} and thermonuclear fusion~\cite{Atzeni04}.
+The laser field interacts with electrons within a depth of a few tens of nanometers -- the so-called skin depth -- due to the shielding of the laser field by high-frequency plasma oscillations.
+Several physical processes occur after the laser pulse on a picosecond to nanosecond time scale~\cite{Rethfeld2017} leading to thermalization, diffusion, compression and ablation which finally results in a new surface structure after resolidification~\cite{Phillips2015}.
+A good understanding and control of these processes enables high-precision material processing and functional surfaces production~\cite{Bonse20}.
+These processes generally take place in the regime of strongly-coupled plasmas, where atomic-scale collisions and quantum effects play an important role.
+From a simulation point of view, implementing both internal atomic dynamics and the long-range light propagation poses a significant challenge \cite{Varin2014, *Bart2017}.
+Therefore, various assumptions and approximations are involved in state-of-the-art simulation codes that need to be tested with experimental data.
+At laser intensities above $10^{16} \, \rm W/cm^2$, on the other hand, high-density plasmas act as active optical devices allowing manipulation of the temporal \cite{Doumy04} and spatial~\cite{Nakatsutsumi10, Vincenti19} properties of the laser radiation, as well as generating coherent attosecond pulses in the extreme ultraviolet~\cite{Wheeler12}.
+Furthermore, the interaction of such high intensity lasers with solids has attracted considerable interest in the prospect of creating bright and compact particles~\cite{Daido12, *Macchi13} and gamma-ray sources~\cite{Stark16}.
+In these experiments, the surface density profile is often perturbed before the arrival of the laser pulse due to imperfect temporal contrast, or during the pulse via its extreme light pressure~\cite{Wilks1992}.
+These interactions modify the transient optical properties of surface plasmas and influence the laser-plasma coupling mechanisms~\cite{Chopineau19}.
+To summarize, having the capability of \textit{in situ} visualization of the surface \textit{and} subsurface density profile with skin-depth resolution may revolutionize our understanding of laser matter interactions and foster numerous applications.